 Say: Yogananda, Paramahansa.
 Sayings of Yogananda.
 Los Angeles: Self-Realization Fellowship, 1958.

 Sbn: Carducci, Bernardo.
 Shyness: A Bold New Approach.
 New York: Harper Perenneal, 2000. ⍽▢⍽ The author points out that shyness does not equal low self-esteem; is not a "disease," personality deficit, or character flaw, and there are shy cats, shy fish, and shy dogs too.
 Besides, some of the world's most famous, richest, smartest and bravest people are shy.
-That reminds of Dr Rudolf Steiner who said that shy children may have much inside.
+That reminds of Dr Rudolf Steiner who said that shy children may contain a lot inside them.

 Shd: Zimbardo, Philip G. Shyness: What It Is.
 What to Do about It.
 London: Addison-Wesley, 1977. ⍽▢⍽ Dr. Zimbardo's studies show there could be some ninety million shy people in America today, including "secretly shy" celebrities.
 He also offers advice on how shy people may strengthen their social skills and self-confidence so they can more easily participate in life, and maintain their "personal sense of worth and mastery" (p.
 120).
 He also recommends Carducci's book (above).